Bloomberg pressures Sanders to release full medical records after doctor declares billionaire is in 'outstanding health'

 "There are no medical concerns, present or looming, that would prevent him from serving as President of the United States," Sisson wrote.

 Bloomberg and Sanders are both 78 years old and the oldest candidates in the crowded Democratic field.
-Closely behind them in age are former vice president Joe Biden, 77, and Sen. Elizabeth Warren, D-N.H., who is 70.
+Closely behind them in age are former vice president Joe Biden, 77, and Sen. Elizabeth Warren, D-Mass., who is 70.
 Their Republican rival, President Trump, is 73 years old.

 The newly released letters follow a squabble between Sanders, the Democratic front-runner for the party's nomination, and Bloomberg, the wealthiest candidate in the race who has bombarded states crucial to his success on Super Tuesday with millions of dollars worth of advertising, outspending each one of his opponents.